mcguffin/the-paste/README.md

 ### Filter `the_paste_default_filename`

 Filter the default filename.
-You can use internal placeholders a subset of php‘s `strftime()` as date/time placeholders.
+You can use internal placeholders and a subset of php‘s `strftime()` as date/time placeholders.

 **Default (string):** `"Pasted"`